Gradual Domain Adaptation for Graph Learning: Graph Generation over FGW Metric

 We begin with a warm-up phase to obtain a preliminary matching $\dot{m}(\cdot)$.
 Let $m(\cdot)$ be a random matching, $n^S_{m(P_t)}$ and $n^T_{P_t}$ be the size of the partition pair, $Y_{m(P_t),c}^S \in \{0,1\}^{n^S_{m(P_t)}}$ be an indicator of source nodes belonging to class $c\in \{-1,1\}$, and $\pi^*(m(P_t),P_t) \in [0,1]^{n^S_{m(P_t)} \times n^T_{P_t}}$ be the normalized FGW optimal coupling on $\Omega_x \times \Omega_a$ between the partition pair.
 Then, for each $P_t \in \{1, 2, ..., P_T\}$, we compute the following:

-Here $F_{(m(P_t),P_t)} \in [0,1]^{n^T_{P_t} \times 2}$ represents the push-forward class distribution for each target node, and $H_{(m(P_t),P_t)} \in \mathbb{R}$ is the average target node class entropy.
-While this distribution is estimated, it serves as a useful indicator of information compatibility between the pair $(m(P_t),P_t)$: a large $H$ indicates that much valid class information has been lost by coupling this pair over FGW.
-Combining the effects of source class entropy $H^S$ and FGW distance, for each pair $(m(P_t),P_t)$, we derive a measure of information loss
+Simply put, for a candidate matching pair $(m(P_t),P_t)$, we "push" source labels onto target nodes via the optimal node coupling $\pi^*$ between the partitions, obtaining for each target node an estimated probability distribution over classes, i.e., $F_{(m(P_t),P_t)} \in [0,1]^{n^T_{P_t} \times 2}$.
+The average of target node class entropy, $H_{(m(P_t),P_t)} \in \mathbb{R}$, serves as a useful indicator of information compatibility between the partition pair: a large $H$ indicates that much valid class information has been lost by coupling this pair over FGW.
+Then, to ensure matched partitions are both structurally similar and class-compatible, we combine the effects of source class entropy $H^S_{m(P_t)}\in \mathbb{R}$ (i.e., the overall class label entropy of the source partition) and the FGW distance.
+For each pair $(m(P_t),P_t)$, we define a measure of information loss as